jleahred/connect4/README.md

 ![connect4](./connect4.png "Connect4")

-I thought about doing this program a long, long time ago, in a far galaxy.
+I thought about doing this program a long, long time ago, in a far, far galaxy.

 It's a simple game, but a realistic program to solve non-trivial problems.